wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-transport-services/includes/2-examine-message-transport-components.md

 The message transport process is almost the same in Exchange Server 2019 as it is in Exchange Server 2013.
 The notable change is that in Exchange 2019 all transport services are located on Mailbox servers.
 In contrast, the transport services could be split between the Client Access server and Mailbox server roles in Exchange 2013.

+The transport services use Simple Mail Transport Protocol (SMTP) to send and receive messages.
+SMTP is an internet standard for email that's supported by most email processing servers.
+The SMTP send component in one transport service delivers messages to the SMTP receive component in another transport service.
+Communication between transport services by using SMTP can occur within the same server or between Mailbox servers.

+Communication between the Mailbox Transport service and mailbox databases uses remote procedure call (RPC) and is only performed within the same server.

 The following diagram shows the Exchange 2019 configuration with the transport services participating on message transport and delivery.

 :::image type="content" source="../media/message-transport-services-b4255bd2.png" alt-text="diagram showing the Exchange 2019 configuration with the three transport services participating on message transport and delivery.":::